-Have I got a great project for you!
-This DIY Cigar Box Chalkboard could not be simpler or more fun to make … keep reading for the easy tutorial!
+Looking for creative cigar box ideas?
+This DIY Cigar Box Chalkboard could not be simpler or more fun to make!

 Years ago, my mom collected a bunch of cigar boxes from a local cigar shop.
 She knew that I’d use the boxes for something, and I felt like I hit the jackpot when she gave them to me!

-There was even a little wooden ledge in this box, perfect for holding a piece of chalk!
+There is even a little wooden ledge in box, which is perfect for holding a piece of chalk!

-- empty cigar boxes (Find these at your local cigar shop or on eBay, etsy, or Amazon.)
+- empty cigar boxes (Find these at your local cigar shop or on Amazon.)

 - utility knife